 - Log in to Fortify Software Security Center as an administrator or security lead.
 On the Fortify header, click ADMINISTRATION. - 2.
-In the left panel, under Metrics & Tracking, select Rulepacks. - 3.
-On the Rulepacks page, select the check boxes for the Rulepacks to delete, and then click
+In the left pane, under Metrics & Tracking, select Rulepacks. - 3.
+On the Rulepacks page, select the check boxes for the Rulepacks to delete, and then click DELETE.

-DELETE.

-Fortify Software Security Center prompts you to verify that you want to delete the selected Rulepacks.
+Fortify Software Security Center prompts you to verify that you want to delete the selected Rulepack(s) and, if the system contains multiple versions of the Rulepack, all of the versions it includes are deleted.